afnw35342/LearnAWS/readme.md

 Stateful firewall allows return traffic by default - it doesn't need an allow rule; a stateless firewall needs an Allow rule

-- Security Group - stateful
+#### Security Group

+- Stateful
+- Distributed firewall

+#### Network ACL

+- Stateless
+- Should be course-grained
+- Entries required for both directions

+### Flow Logs

+- Monitoring at all levels
+  - Can be filtered at
+    - VPC
+    - Subnet
+    - Instance
+- Output written to either S3 or CloudWatch
-- Network ACL - stateless
+- No data payloads - only metadata

 ## Public & Private Services